-The Delaware County FEMA floodplain maps were revised in 2009.
-New maps are scheduled to be released by FEMA in 2023.
+The Delaware County FEMA floodplain maps were revised in 2009 and new maps were released by FEMA in 2023.

 Wetlands

 Some wetlands that appear on the map may be jurisdictional wetlands, which are regulated by the Clean Water Act of 1972.
 Wetlands are generally defined as soils that support a predominance of wetland vegetation, or are under water at least two weeks per year.
 A more specific wetland definition is provided by the U. S. Army Corps of Engineers Wetlands Delineation Manual Technical Report Y-87-1.